buchuitoudegou/alpha-beta/README.md

 simple implement of alpha-beta pruning algorithm

 ## run
-install dependencies before launch the application: `yarn install`
+install dependencies before launching the application: `yarn install`

 exec `yarn serve` to launch the application at port `8080`